 Students seeking the Mate 200 Ton license are required to complete 120 underway sea days on appropriate vessels.
 Sea service is acquired through underway labs, simulator time, and field experiences.
 To qualify for the Near Coastal license, at least half the sea service must be accrued aboard vessels operating on Near Coastal waters; otherwise, you will be issued an Inland Waters license.

 For those looking for traditional sail training opportunities, we offer an Auxiliary Sail concentration.
 With sufficient qualifying sea time under sail, and upon successful completion of a sail addendum examination, SVO licenses can be endorsed for Auxiliary Sail.

 Upon successful completion of your master’s degree, you will also be awarded a professional certification as Maritime Port Manager (MPM) through the The International Association of Maritime and Port Executives (IAMPE).
 MMA and IAMPE are working together to improve professional development for the maritime and port industry.

-Graduates of this program are prepared for diverse and varied career opportunities.
+Graduates of the M.S. in Maritime Management are prepared for diverse and varied career opportunities.
 You may choose a career as a manager or director in logistics or supply chain management, or perhaps you will prefer working on the water operating a tug boat, ferry, excursion craft, or research vessel.
 You may even choose to own/operate any one of these marine businesses.